jaivigneshvenugopal/writings/_posts/2022-11-11-norwegian_wood.md

 was not that common.
 I think there was this month - April/May - where Toru would just keep writing and writing to many people.
 That sounded beautiful to me.
 The whole act of putting in effort to write physical letters and then posting them out.
-Something so soothing and satisfying of a slow-paced world.
+Something so soothing and satisfying about a slow-paced world.

 Something about Midori was a little off though.
 It is difficult for me to put into words but it seemed that the character was forced.
 Forced into